BasedLinux/bsd/doc/manual/source/release-notes/rl-1.6.md

     This evaluates to `"new"`, while previously it gave an “infinite recursion” error.

-  - Nix now has proper integer arithmetic operators.
+  - Bsd now has proper integer arithmetic operators.
 For instance, you can write `x + y` instead of `builtins.add x y`, or `x < y` instead of `builtins.lessThan x y`.
 The comparison operators also work on strings.

-  - On 64-bit systems, Nix integers are now 64 bits rather than 32 bits.
+  - On 64-bit systems, Bsd integers are now 64 bits rather than 32 bits.

-  - When using the Nix daemon, the `nix-daemon` worker process now runs on the same CPU as the client, on systems that support setting CPU affinity.
+  - When using the Bsd daemon, the `bsd-daemon` worker process now runs on the same CPU as the client, on systems that support setting CPU affinity.
 This gives a significant speedup on some systems.

-  - If a stack overflow occurs in the Nix evaluator, you now get a proper error message (rather than “Segmentation fault”) on some systems.
+  - If a stack overflow occurs in the Bsd evaluator, you now get a proper error message (rather than “Segmentation fault”) on some systems.